ManoManoTech/firefighter-incident/README.md

 <!--intro-end-->

+## Learn more

+Check out our [documentation](https://manomanotech.github.io/firefighter-incident/latest/) for more details.

 ## Contributing

-See [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches, the contribution workflow and developer's guide.
+See [our Contribution Guide](https://manomanotech.github.io/firefighter-incident/latest/contributing/) for details on submitting patches, the contribution workflow and developer's guide.

 ## License